api3dao/oev-docs/docs/oev/index.md

 ::: info

-The auction winner may update single, multiple or all proxies with the same dApp before capturing the OEV opportunity.
+The auction winner may update single, multiple or all proxies associated with the same dApp ID before capturing the OEV opportunity.
 The ID has no other meaning other than to group proxies of the same dApp together.

 :::